mehedi-hasan1102/mehedi-hasan-personal-portfoliyo/data/blogs/structure-of-a-good-git-commit.md

 description: Learn how to write clear, professional Git commits that improve collaboration and code readability.
 ---

+## Why Good Git Commits Matter

-Writing clear and professional Git commits is more than a habit—it’s a skill that makes collaboration smoother, code history readable, and debugging easier.
-Here’s a concise guide to crafting quality commits.
+Writing clear and professional Git commits is more than a good habit—it is a practical skill that improves team collaboration, keeps project history readable, and makes debugging significantly easier.

+A well-written commit tells **what changed**, **why it changed**, and sometimes **how it impacts the system**.

+---

-**🔹 Structure of a Good Commit**
+## 🧩 Anatomy of a Good Commit

-A professional commit usually consists of:
+A professional Git commit usually includes the following parts:

-**Type** – what kind of change it is (feature, fix, docs, etc.)
+* **Type** — Describes the nature of the change (feature, fix, docs, etc.)
-**Short message** – 50 characters max, written in imperative tone (e.g., “Add login validation”) **Optional detailed description** – wrap text at 72 characters for readability, explaining why the change was made
+* **Short message** — Maximum 50 characters, written in the imperative mood

+  * Example: `Add login validation`
+* **Optional description** — Wrapped at 72 characters, explaining the reason or context for the change

+---

-**🔹 Common Commit Types**
+## 🏷️ Common Commit Types

+Use consistent prefixes to make commit history easy to scan.

 ```
 feat:      Adding a new feature
 fix:       Bug fix
 docs:      Documentation-only changes
-style:	Formatting, missing semicolons, whitespace
+style:     Formatting, whitespace, missing semicolons
 refactor:  Code change that neither fixes a bug nor adds a feature
 test:      Adding or updating tests
 chore:     Maintenance tasks (configs, dependencies)
 ```
-**🔹 Good commits**
+##
+---

+## ✅ Examples of Good Commits

 ```
 feat: add user authentication
 fix: resolve crash on profile update